Arena Scoring is based on five main principles: Base Stat Total (‘BST’), Merges, Skill SP Costs, Legendary bonuses, and Bonus Units.

 Base Stat Total

-Base Stat Total is the total of each of your unit’s stats with no weapons, skills, or dragonflowers.
-If a unit is merged to +1, the removal of the bane counts toward BST, so the initial merge grants a unit +3 points to their total.
+Base Stat Total ('BST') is the total of each of your unit’s stats with no weapons, skills, or dragonflowers.
+Resplendent heroes' additional stats do not count toward a unit's BST.
+If a unit is merged to +1, the removal of the bane counts toward BST, so the initial merge grants a unit +3 points to their total (+4 points if the boon is a 'superboon', or a +4 boon).
 Further merges and stat boosts do not count.
 You can easily see any unit’s stat total on their associated page on Gamepress.

 BST is divided into ‘bins’ every 5 points.
 For example, the Flame Emperor scores in the 180 bin once their bane is removed at +1, despite their BST being 181.
 Ross scores in the 175 bin.
 Each BST ‘bin’ in your increases your unit’s individual score.